CJohnston1994/hayes-travel-webscraper/README.md

 TO BE COMPLETED

 # Project Name
-> This is a webscraper to collect holiday data from Hays Travel.
+> This is a webscraper to collect holiday data from Hays Travel using selenium.
-> Live demo TBC
+> The data is then cleaned and converted into a pandas dataframe
+> In a clean database the table is generated using the pandas to_sql function.
+> Finally the database is maintained using psycopg2 to run sql queries to clear Expired

+> Git hub actions is used to implement CI/CD functionality to build

 ## Table of Contents
 * [General Info](#general-information)